iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > If people are putting in positive results, then why are they out and not self isolated at home?
 If my app says I've been in close contact then the person who put there positive results in are out and about.
 Not the apps fault that's why I gave it 5* people just don't care they can potentially kill another person....<br> :date: __2021-03-22 04:08:30__

 > This app keeps me informed of Any Changes thank.
 You.
 Bernard<br> :date: __2021-03-21 19:01:53__

-> So simple - I'm surprised it took so long.
-Well done Scotland - the delay by the UK governments showed how shambooic and expensive their effort was.
-500k downloads tho out of 6 million, can we make it mandatory??<br> :date: __2021-03-16 10:29:37__

-> Love you Scotland<br> :date: __2021-03-14 11:55:20__